-You know you're in a good site when you find things where you expect them to be, when you always know where you are, how you got there, how to get back, and what your options are.
+You know you're on a good site when you find things where you expect them to be, know where you are, can easily navigate the pages, and understand your options.

-This is good navigation and it comes about through extensive consultation, planning, and information architecture.
+This smooth experience comes about through extensive consultation, planning, and information architecture.

 Underpinning user experience

-The term 'information architecture', or IA, is now widely used in user experience website design.
-It refers to the task of organising the pages of a website (the content) into a logical structure as a clear, accessible means of navigating the website.
+The term 'information architecture', or IA, is used in user experience website design circles.
+It refers to the task of organising webpages (that is to say, a website's content) into a logical structure, as a clear, accessible means of navigating the website.